 There's never been a better time to make a start on your family tree.
 More information is available online now than ever before.
 However, some records are still only available on paper or on microfilm, so be prepared to do some travelling at some time in your research, for example, to a county records office.

-LiveWire libraries offer access to Ancestry which you can use free of charge on a Library PC.
-There are many other online resources, some of which are free so you can also access these on your own PC at home, e.g. Familysearch or FreeBMD.
+LiveWire libraries offer access to Findmypast which you can use free of charge on a Library PC.
+There are many other online resources, some of which are free so you can also access these on your PC at home, e.g. Familysearch or FreeBMD.
 The BBC has an informative Family History: Get Started section on their website.

 How do you make a start?
 Don’t go online yet!
 The best way to start your family tree is to ask your family.
 Persuade your parents, grandparents, uncles, and aunts etc. to tell you what they know about your ancestors.
 Make a note of names, dates, locations and any anecdotes about your relatives.
 See how far back you can get.
 When you write up your findings, be sure to record the source of information.
 This is called citing your sources and there are many guides online to show how to write citations.
 But in this case, noting the person’s name and date obtained should be sufficient.
 Citations are really useful when reviewing your information later and especially if you pass your tree information to others.
 People will trust your findings if they can see your sources.